-Getting there: From Bangkok’s Morchit Mai bus station there are regular buses and passenger vans to Prachinburi town.
+From Bangkok’s Morchit Mai bus station there are regular buses and passenger vans to Prachinburi town.
 From there you’d need to hire a songtaew or motorcycle.

 Driving from Bangkok takes about 2 hours.
 Follow Phaholyothin Road to Rangsit (north of Don Muang airport).
 Watch for the U-turn going towards Nakhorn Nayok and follow that road all the way to Nakhon Nayok.
 As you enter Nakhon Nayok town both Prachinburi and Khao Yai are well signposted.

 You can also take a train from Bangkok’s Hualampong station to Prachinburi station.